Now that we all know each other, let’s get down to it

 “Watch yourself,” he hisses in my ear when I straighten.
 “Don’t count on doing so well in training next time.”
 His lips pull over his pointy teeth like a wolf before he turns and stalks away.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lee DavidsonWrite a Review